-4.51 There are also certain major applications that will raise particularly complex planning issues or attract a significant level of objection.
-In such cases the Planning Committee may decide to hold a Pre-determination hearing prior to making its decision at the scheduled Planning Committee meeting.

-- 4.52 A Pre-determination hearing will provide the opportunity for the applicant and their agent, as well as those who may have made representations, to present their case to the Committee and for Members to ask questions and clarify matters.
+- 4.50 There are also certain major applications that will raise particularly complex planning issues or attract a significant level of objection.
+In such cases the Planning Committee may decide to hold a Pre-determination hearing prior to making its decision at the scheduled Planning Committee meeting. - 4.51 A Pre-determination hearing will provide the opportunity for the applicant and their agent, as well as those who may have made representations, to present their case to the Committee and for Members to ask questions and clarify matters.
 Key consultees may also be invited to report their expert views to the Committee and again to take questions.
 As each case is likely to be different the specific arrangements and location for a Pre-determination hearing will be tailored to the particular circumstances of the case.
-Where the Committee agrees to a Pre-determination hearing, the applicant will be advised and the detailed arrangements will be advertised in the Antrim Guardian and or the Newtownabbey Times. (dependent upon location) - 4.53 For any major application that has been notified to the Department for Infrastructure but is subsequently returned to the Council for determination, the Council is required to afford the applicant the opportunity of appearing before, and being heard by, the Planning Committee at a Pre-determination hearing.
+Where the Committee agrees to a Pre-determination hearing, the applicant will be advised and the detailed arrangements will be advertised in the Antrim Guardian and the Newtownabbey Times. - 4.52 For any major application that has been notified to the Department of the Environment but is subsequently returned to the Council for determination, the Council is required to afford the applicant the opportunity of appearing before, and being heard by, the Planning Committee at a Pre-determination hearing.